-10 Places to Take Your Unwanted Clutter
+10 Places to Get Rid of Clutter

 The new year is always the perfect time to clear away clutter and create a more organized space.
 Clearing away clutter often times means eliminating some of the clothing, books, movies, and knick knacks that are currently dwelling in your space.
 But what exactly do you do with them?
 Donating your unwanted clutter is always a great option, but you should also know that you have more options than just the local Goodwill store.
 Take a peek below at 10 places to donate your unwanted clutter so you can enjoy a more organized space while others benefit from belongings you no longer need.
+Get rid of clutter quick today!

 Pet shelters often times run on donations and donations only.
 They are always in need gently used blankets, pillows, towels, and bedding items.
 They can also use bowls for feeding time, leashes, pet toys, and storage boxes and bins to keep items in.
 Check with your local shelter for their list of needs.